richardgourley/sql-one-pagers/sql-window-functions-test-yourself.md

 ## 9. Rank
 - Write a query that uses, RANK (OVER) and ORDER BY.
 The query should return product_id, product_name, list_price and a column called price_rank that will give a ranking to each list_price in descending order.

+## 10. Row Number

+- Write a query that uses, ROW_NUMBER (OVER), PARTITION BY and ORDER BY.
+The query should return first_name, last_name and city, with an additional column called 'row_num'.
+The row_num column should reset to 1 and start incrementing for each city in the results.